Frequently Asked Questions about Counselling

 What do I do if I am not happy with the service I have received?

-If you are not satisfied with the service you have received please discuss this with your Practitioner.
-If this does not resolve the matter you can request to meet with the Head of Service who will endeavour to resolve your concerns.
+If you are not satisfied with the service you have received please discuss this with your practitioner.
+If this does not resolve the matter you can request to speak to one of our Heads of Service who will endeavour to resolve your concerns.